PostHog/posthog.com/contents/blog/decouple-deployment-from-release.md

 ## How we decouple deployment from release at PostHog

-As an example of decoupling deployment from release, we can look at what we do at PostHog.
 We deploy many changes behind [feature flags](/feature-flags) and release them after testing them in production.
 At any time, there are [30+ flags](https://github.com/PostHog/posthog/blob/03eb1dcaec3cf5064a1ace4433f2f77d6676b634/frontend/src/lib/constants.tsx#L118C1-L118C1) in use in PostHog.
 They are created and updated daily.

 ![PostHog's flags](../images/blog/decouple-deployment-from-release/flags.png)